nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_memory.rst

 Access to this memory has minimal latency to avoid CPU stalls on instruction fetches.
 This part of the memory is not writable while the main application is running (it is writable only during the Firmware Upgrade procedure) to avoid any latency caused by write operations.
 Apart from executable code images, this part of the memory stores the Secure Information Configuration Registers (SICR) used by the programs running in the Secure Domain Core.
-If code and data for the Application Core do not fit in MRAM_10, it can be partially or fully placed in MRAM_11.
+If code and data for the application core do not fit in MRAM_10, it can be partially or fully placed in MRAM_11.

 Address range
    0x0E000000 - 0x0E100000